 The Real Alcázar of Seville

-This is our favourite place in Sevilla, an awesome spot where to snap the best memories from your holidays in the Spanish city.
+Well, we have already presented this lake.
+The photos This is our favourite place in Sevilla, an awesome spot where to snap the best memories from your holidays in the Spanish city.
 The Alcázar is the Royal Palace of Seville, a symbol of the various Epoque and conquerors the city had.
 Originally the home of the Muslim Kings, the first layer style is in perfect Muslim style.
 Within the centuries the residence has got many important families owning it, after the Reconquista (The return of the Christians over the Moorish).

 The marvellous essence of the various styles of The Alcázar in Seville will grab you and show dreamy gardens and fountains.
 At the entrance take an audio guide, and go through the eras from the Mudéjar to the Gothic one.
 The internal courtyard of the Royal Palace of Seville is gorgeous and breathtaking.
 The maze garden is one of the main attractions of the outside Alcázar.

 The Royal Palace of Seville is another amazing World Heritage Site of the city.
 The outdoor gardens that were used for some scenes of the famous movies Game of Thrones.
-See all the movie locations in Seville with an authentic tour.

 Streets of Santa Cruz

 The streets of this borough have inspired us a lot.
 It is not the main attraction of the city, but worth a visit to Seville.
 The Streets of Santa Cruz are close by the Alcázar of Seville, a narrow maze of streets with a historic past.
 The yellow and white buildings are characteristic of Andalusia, and make this place an awesome spot where snap some shots.

 The area of Santa Cruz is the former Jewish quarter, and once called “La juderia”.